ABazshoushtari/ABazshoushtari/README.md

 ## About Me

-👨‍💻 Currently a MASc Student in Computer Engineering at the University of British Columbia (UBC), focusing on Machine Learning
+👨‍💻 Currently pursuing an MASc in Computer Engineering at the University of British Columbia (UBC), focusing on Machine Learning.

 🎓 B.Sc.
 Degree in Computer Engineering at Amirkabir University of Technology (Tehran Polytechnic).